navigation

 Differences between push and pull strategy

-The "push" strategy creates a specific need and is addressed to the direct recipient of the command.
-It is more aggressive and is most often used for less known and less recognizable brands and for start-ups.
-It is based on the principle of "consent marketing" (the customer first gives his consent to receive information).
-It is the concept of direct actions influencing potential customers to encourage them to buy or change their perception of the brand.
-Its purpose is to inform consumers about the company's offer, vision and mission, current promotions and other benefits resulting from the purchase of specific products or services.
+Push strategy creates a specific need and targets the immediate recipient of the command.
+It is more aggressive and is most often used for less well-known and less recognisable brands and for start-ups.
+It is based on the principle of 'permission marketing' (in order to receive information, the customer first agrees to it).
+It is a concept of direct action that influences potential customers to encourage them to buy or change their perception of a brand.
+It aims to inform consumers about the company's offer, vision and mission, current promotions and other benefits of buying specific products or services.

-The pull strategy increases customer needs.
-It is less aggressive and is based on providing the so-called "Added value" and therefore more costly.
-It is effective for well-known companies and recognizable brands.
-It is a concept that assumes that the customer requires information and consciously seeks it, identifying with the values of a specific brand.
+Pull strategy results in an increase in customer needs.
+It is less aggressive and is based on the delivery of so-called 'added value' and is therefore more costly.
+It is effective with well-known companies and recognisable brands.
+It is a concept that assumes that the customer requires information and consciously seeks it, identifying with the values of a particular brand.

-While in the case of the "push" strategy, the company's goal is to reach a wide range of representatives of the distribution chain with the message, in the pull strategy, communication activities are directed mainly to end customers, building their need for a specific product or service.
+While in the case of push" strategy The company's aim is to reach a broad spectrum of representatives of the distribution chain with its message, while in the pool strategiesl communication activities mainly target end customers, building in them the need for a particular product or service.

 The recipient of "push" messages has no influence on what content ultimately reaches him, while the recipient of "pull" messages is aware of his needs, therefore he conducts a creative dialogue with the brand.